Gaetuli: Region

 Getulia was the name given to an ancient district in the Maghreb, which in the usage of Roman writers comprised the nomadic Berber tribes of the southern slopes of the Aures Mountains and Atlas Mountains, as far as the Atlantic, and the oases in the northern part of the Sahara.
 The Gaetulian people were among the oldest inhabitants in northwestern Africa recorded in classical writings.
 They mainly occupied the area of modern-day Algeria as far north as Gigthis in the southwestern region of Tunisia and Southern Tripolitania.
 They were bordered by the Garamantes people to the east and were under the coastal Libyes people.
-The coastal region of Mauritania was above them and, although they shared many similar characteristics, were distinct from the Mauri people that inhabited it.
-The Gaetulians were exposed to the conditions of the harsh African interior near the Sahara and produced skillful hardened warriors.
-They were known for horse rearing, and according to Strabo had 100,000 foals in a single year.
-They were clad in skins, lived on meat and milk, and the only manufacture connected with their name is that of the purple dye that became famous from the time of Augustus, and was made from the purple dye murex Bolinus brandaris found on the coast, apparently both in the Syrtes and on the Atlantic.
+The coastal region of Mauretania was above them, and, although they shared some similar characteristics, were distinct from the Mauri people who inhabited it.
+The Gaetulians were exposed to the conditions of the harsh interior near the Sahara and produced skillful hardened warriors.
+They were known for horse rearing, and according to Strabo, they had 100,000 foals in a single year.
+They were clad in skins, lived on meat and milk, and the manufacture connected with their name is that of the purple dye that became famous from the time of Augustus, and was made from the purple dye murex Bolinus brandaris found on the coast, both in the Syrtes and on the Atlantic.